phac-nml/neptune/README.md

 ## Release ##
 -------------

-**Neptune 1.1.0**
+**Neptune 1.1.1**

 2016 January 19

-This release of Neptune introduces a simple signature consolidation step, which consolidates signatures produced from multiple files into a single file.
-Furthermore, the software has been updated to be compatible with the Slurm scheduler.
+This release of Neptune updates the installation instructions to be more informative.

 ## Requirements ##
 ------------------